8 min read

 Best for: support teams that want solid AI features without a heavyweight enterprise budget.

-Zia is Zoho’s customer service AI and is positioned directly around support use cases such as answering questions, guided conversations, and task assistance.
+Zia is Zoho’s customer service AI, built directly around support use cases: answering questions, guided conversations, and task assistance.
 For teams already on Zoho Desk, this is one of the more cost-efficient ways to add AI support without switching platforms.

 11. Forethought